maciejhirsz/logos/book/src/state-machine-codegen.md

 ## Considerations

-The tailcall code generation generates significantly faster code and is therefore the default.
+The tail call code generation generates significantly faster code and is therefore the default.
 However, until rust gets guaranteed tail calls with the `become` keyword, it is possible to overflow the stack using it.
 This usually happens when many "skip" tokens are matched in a row.
 This can be solved by